Topic 6: Misc. Questions

 D. Create a new backup policy.

-Create a new Recovery Services vault.
+Microsoft Learn: Create a Recovery Services vault

 You have an Azure subscription.